Dog Walking Safety and Etiquette at Holidays4Dogs.

 Not all dogs need to meet and greet.

+Dog walking safety is really important when walking dogs off the lead.
 Some people allow their dogs to charge at other walkers and their dogs.
 This is irresponsible and often unpleasant for other dog owners.
-Not all dogs need to meet and greet and there might be a number of reasons why this is not possible.
+Not all dogs need to meet and greet and there might be several reasons why this is not possible.

 The other person’s dog might be old and infirm, nervous of unfamiliar dogs, lead reactive or, in training.
-Lastly, the owner might simply be someone who wants to be left alone and enjoy a peaceful walk, without being mobbed by out of control off-lead dogs.
+Lastly, the dog owner themselves might simply want to be left alone to enjoy a peaceful walk.

-This situation is most stressful for owners of reactive dogs who may have spent many months training their dog.
-An off-lead dog running up close can set both dog and owner back weeks, if not months.
+This situation is most stressful for owners of reactive dogs who may have spent many months training their dogs.
+An off-lead dog running up close can set both dog and owner back weeks if not months.
 Many people only seem to think of their own dog.

-However, if they could have empathy for other dogs who may be less confident or, even frightened, they may have a more understanding approach.
-If your dog was frightened and scared being ambushed by other dogs, would you not feel annoyed, or even angry?
+However, if seems only fair to have empathy for other dogs who may be less confident or, even frightened.
+If your dog was frightened of being ambushed by other dogs – how would it make you feel?
+It always helps to put yourself in the shoes – or, paws! – of others.

 The ‘Yellow Dog’ Scheme.

-In the UK the Yellow Dog Campaign aims to raise awareness about these very issues associated with dog walking.
+In the UK the Yellow Dog Campaign aims to raise awareness about these very issues associated with dog walking safety.
 The scheme was originally launched in Sweden in 2012 by Eva Oliversson, an international certified dog trainer and behaviourist.

-The scheme has tirelessly campaigned for the colour yellow – i.e. yellow ribbons, leads and harnesses – to represent dogs that need space.
-There is still a long way to go as, many dog owners do not realise that a yellow coloured dog lead means, ‘please keep your distance’.
+The scheme has tirelessly campaigned for the colour yellow – i.e. yellow ribbons, leads, harnesses and vests – to represent dogs that need space.
+There is still a long way to go as many dog owners do not realise that a yellow-coloured dog lead means, ‘please keep your distance’.
 Whether dogs are friendly, or not, many people can find dogs rushing up to them intimidating.

 While the couple may shout that their dogs are friendly, yours may not be.
-This could, therefore, cause a lot of stress for the dog, as well as you, the owner.
+This could, therefore, cause a lot of stress for the dog, as well as you.

 All of our carers are evaluated for their experience with dogs.
 Safety is their paramount concern and all practice good dog walking etiquette.
 In addition, they know – and adhere to – local by-laws when in charge of guest dogs.